 Clinical Investigator Pathway

-- Year 3: Fellows spend up to six months in research (based on progress to date) and six months in a mix of inpatient and outpatient rotations, in addition to one to two half-day continuity clinics per week.
+- Year 3: Fellows spend up to six months in the lab (based on progress to date) and six months in a mix of inpatient and outpatient rotations, in addition to a half-day mentor clinic per week.